dell/ansible-powerscale/docs/modules/info.rst

    - The parameters \ :emphasis:`access\_zone`\  and \ :emphasis:`include\_all\_access\_zones`\  are mutually exclusive.
    - Listing of SyncIQ target cluster certificates is not supported by isi\_sdk\_8\_1\_1 version.
    - The \ :emphasis:`check\_mode`\  is supported.
+   - Filter functionality is supported only for the following 'gather\_subset'- 'nfs', 'smartquota'.
    - The modules present in this collection named as 'dellemc.powerscale' are built to support the Dell PowerScale storage platform.